The potential power of synthetic data in government

 There’s a lot of public-sector knowledge about data locked away inside different organisations.
 And much like data itself, we want to open it up.

-We’ll be breaking down data concepts, exploring data challenges and sharing the lessons we’ve learned from our years in the public sector.
-We’ll consider the ways local government, central government and the health and care sector can use data to improve society for everyone.
+This webinar is part of The Pipeline, a collection of talks by our data community breaking down data concepts, exploring data challenges and sharing the lessons we’ve learned from our years in the public sector.

 Tuesday, 20 June 2023